Undergraduate Awards

 Althea Caravacci-Reynolds Undergraduate Research Award

-Undergraduate research awards in the amount of $1,500 to two Italian Majors or Double Majors.
+Undergraduate research awards in the amount of $1,500 to two students majoring in ELTS with Italian or Double Majors.
 The award is offered annually by the family of the late Althea Caravacci-Reynolds.

 The award will be presented at a reception that will be attended by family members of Althea Caravacci-Reynolds and donors to the endowed fund.

 Award 2 ($1,500) will be given to the best Italian senior capstone thesis project.
-Faculty nominates promising candidates for this award, or students may also self-nominate and apply by and apply by sending a 1-page summary of their capstone project, and later a draft, along with their resumé and the name of their capstone adviser to Prof. Thomas Harrison.
+Faculty nominates promising candidates for this award, or students may also self-nominate and apply by sending a 1-page summary of their capstone project, and later a draft, along with their resume and the name of their capstone advisor to Prof. Thomas Harrison.

 Arnold Heidsieck Scholarship

 This scholarship is specifically designed for undergraduate students wishing to pursue long-term study in Germany, either through the Education Abroad Program (EAP) or direct enrollment, for a minimum of one quarter / semester to a maximum of one academic year.
-Applications are due in mid-Spring quarter, and should include the following materials: CV, one page personal statement describing the program and length of study, declared or intended UCLA Major and Minor in Germanic Language, a budget, information on additional budget sources, and financial need.
+Applications are due in mid-Spring quarter, and should include the following materials: CV, one-page personal statement describing the program and length of study, declared or intended UCLA B.A. in ELTS with German or Minor in ELTS with German, a budget, information on additional budget sources, and financial need.

-I was a recipient of the Arnold Heidsieck scholarship – to support a year study abroad program in Berlin (2022-2023).
-Without this scholarship my undergraduate year abroad would have been inconceivable.
+I was a recipient of the Arnold Heidsieck scholarship to support a year-long study abroad program in Berlin (2022-2023).
+Without this scholarship, my undergraduate year abroad would have been inconceivable.
 And studying in Berlin was one of the best academic experiences I have ever had.
-I chose to study at Freie Universität- European Studies.
+I chose to study at Freie Universität in European Studies

 Integration into foreign culture was essential for my successful and productive study abroad experience.
-From the genesis of my journey, the faculty at Freie Universität -European Studies led a carefully constructed program which introduced us to the beautiful and divided nature of Berlin.
+From the genesis of my journey, the faculty at Freie Universität in European Studies led a carefully constructed program which introduced us to the beautiful and divided nature of Berlin.
 We were challenged from day 1 to explore on our own and given the tools to do so.
-Furthermore, Throughout the year I worked to immerse myself in Berlin by using Sport: lacrosse.
+Throughout the year, I worked to immerse myself in Berlin by engaging in sports: lacrosse.
 Playing for Berlin’s BHC men’s lacrosse club and Spreewölfe teams, I was able to travel throughout Europe and learn outside of the classroom.

 Thank you, Heidsieck Foundation, for your generosity!
 And thank you, Department of European Languages & Transcultural Studies for your confidence and support!